RPO and RTO impact on sizing

 Business continuity plan exasol

-In these cases, the maximum backup age can be calculated using two factors:
+In both these cases, the maximum backup age can be calculated using two factors:

 • The amount of time that input transactions can be stored.